panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 <DetectCity />
 ```

-`react-adopt` requires a special mapper `Composed`.
-This mapper describes the way the components use render prop and the results.
-At the same time, the library takes care of creating the customized `render` callbacks.
+`react-adopt` requires a special mapper `Composed` that describes the order of async operations.
+At the same time, the library takes care of creating the customized `render` callbacks to ensure the correct async execution order.

-As you might notice, the above example that uses `react-adopt` requires more code than the approaches using a class component or function composition.
+As you might notice, the above example using `react-adopt` requires more code than the approaches using a class component or function composition.
 So why bother using `react-adopt`?

-Unfortunately, the class component and function composition approach are not suitable if you need to aggregate the result of multiple render prop callbacks.
+Unfortunately, the class component and function composition approaches are not suitable if you need to aggregate the results of multiple render props.

+Let's detail this issue.

-### 4.1 Aggregate multiple render prop results
+### 4.1 Aggregate multiple render props results

 Imagine a situation when you want to render the result of 3 render prop callbacks (`AsyncFetch1`, `AsyncFetch2`, `AsyncFetch3`):